-An entity organized and operated solely for non-profit purposes, whose income is not payable to its proprietors, members or shareholders, or made available to them for personal gain.
+An organization created and operated solely for non-profit purposes, whose income is not distributed to proprietors, members or shareholders, or made available to them for personal gain.
 However, its income may be paid to a member that is an association whose primary purpose is the promotion of amateur athletics in Canada.

-An individual, succession, trust, charity, public institution, municipality or government cannot be considered an NPO.
+An individual, succession, trust, charity, public institution, municipality or government is not considered an NPO.